bjwbell/bjwbell.github.io/_drafts/nasa_2015_climate_paper.md

 too low Arctic sea ice minimums (pg 3, section 2.3).
 Also the solar cycle is assumed to repeat [Solar cycle 23](https://en.wikipedia.org/wiki/Solar_cycle_23).
 This is not true for the the current cycle, [Solar cycle 24](https://en.wikipedia.org/wiki/Solar_cycle_24), which is about 2/3 as strong as 23.
 Cycle 24 has the lowest recorded sunspot activity since records began in 1755.
 Solar radiation varies by about [1.3W/m^2](https://en.wikipedia.org/wiki/Solar_variation) from peak to trough during a solar cycle.
 The radiative forcing due to CO2 in the RCP4.5 & RCP6 is about 4W/m^2 in 2050 (Figure 1).
 If future solar cycles are very weak such as in the [Maunder Minimum](https://en.wikipedia.org/wiki/Maunder_Minimum) it will offset the CO2 forcing by about a quarter.

 Unrelatedly Antarctic sea ice has some mystery.
 It's increased so much in the last few years that the global sea ice anomaly is zero, global sea ice (http://arctic.atmos.uiuc.edu/cryosphere/).

 Antarctic, http://arctic.atmos.uiuc.edu/cryosphere/IMAGES/seaice.anomaly.antarctic.png

-I read the NASA climate paper a while back & thought it should get more coverage.